malvinanissim/malvinanissim.github.io/_pages/research.md

        cta_label: "celebrating with my students the first place at the PAN 2017 competition on author profiling"
        cta_url: "http://pan.webis.de/clef17/pan17-web/author-profiling.html"

-sidebar:
+#sidebar:
-  - title: "Computational Linguistics in Groningen"
+#  - title: "Computational Linguistics in Groningen"
-    image: assets/images/CL.jpg
+#    image: assets/images/CL.jpg
-    image_alt: "CL"
+#    image_alt: "CL"
-    text: 'I am the coordinator of the Computational Linguistics group of <a href="https://www.rug.nl/research/clcg/research/">CLCG</a>'
+#    text: 'I am the coordinator of the Computational Linguistics group of <a href="https://www.rug.nl/research/clcg/research/">CLCG</a>'
-  - title: "Social Media Sensing"
+#  - title: "Social Media Sensing"
-    text: "I am the scientific coordinator of the Social Media Sensing group at the RuG (SMS-RuG)."
+#    text: "I am the scientific coordinator of the Social Media Sensing group at the RuG (SMS-RuG)."

 ---